ionutaxenie/Airwaves-FM/README.md

 ## License

-The program is released unde the three-clause BSD License.
-You can find the full license text in License.txt
+The program is released under the three-clause BSD License.
+You can find the full license text in License.txt.